 std.string

-std.string provides read-only helpers over NUL-terminated strings, integer parsing, and StringBuilder, a growable heap-backed string with concatenation.
-The module lives at lib/std/string.dusk and is written in dusk.
+std.string provides read-only helpers over NUL-terminated strings, a clamped substring, integer parsing and formatting, StringBuilder, a growable heap-backed string with concatenation, and, as of 1.5.3, a byte-oriented toolkit that searches from either end, orders, trims, splits, joins, replaces, repeats, and case folds.
+The module lives at lib/std/string.dusk and is written in Dusk.

 @import std.stringA dusk string is a pointer to a NUL-terminated buffer of char, a read-only view that costs one machine word.
 String literals do not heap allocate; the literal bytes live in static storage.
 A string value is immutable: to build or join strings at runtime you use StringBuilder, added in 0.2.0.
 See Types for the string type itself.